 This Prospectus (and the documents incorporated by reference in this Prospectus) contains certain management measures of performance or alternative performance measures ("APMs"), which are used by management to evaluate the Group's overall performance.
-These APMs are not audited, reviewed or subject to a pro forma review by the Group's auditors and are not measurements required by, or presented in accordance with, IFRS - EU.
+These APMs are derived from the management books of the Group, are not audited or reviewed by the Group's auditors and are not measurements required by, or presented in accordance with, IFRS-EU.
 Accordingly, these APMs should not be considered as alternatives to the information in the Consolidated Annual Financial Statements or to any performance measures prepared in accordance with IFRS - EU.
 Many of these APMs are based on the Group's internal estimates, assumptions, calculations, and expectations of future results and there can be no guarantee that these results will actually be achieved.
 Accordingly, investors are cautioned not to place undue reliance on these APMs.